Hilary Duff: Artistry

-Legacy and public image
+Image and legacy

 Following the launch of Lizzie McGuire, Duff received a significant amount of fame and media attention.
-The series proved to be a major hit for the network, and led to a string of merchandising that included Lizzie McGuire dolls, video games, plush figures, and even McDonald's Happy Meal Toys.
+The series proved to be a major hit for the network, and led to a string of merchandising that included Lizzie McGuire dolls, video games, plush figures, and McDonald's Happy Meal Toys.
 The success of The Lizzie McGuire Movie "indicated that Duff's television fanbase could be migrated to film."
 Following her success from Lizzie McGuire, Richard Huff of the New York Daily News called Duff "a 2002 version of Annette Funicello" but admitted that the character of Lizzie McGuire was both a blessing and burden for her.
 In 2003, Huff stated that Duff's public image is "tied" to Lizzie McGuire.
-In 2005, Katie Long from the Centre of Parent/Youth Understanding wrote an analysis of Duff and her suitability as an idol for young teens.
-Duff, she wrote, "is not like Britney Spears or Christina Aguilera... yet" but remains "someone that adolescent girls can relate to."

 Duff was credited with the revival of Hollywood Records following the release of Metamorphosis (2003).
 The San Fernando Valley Business Journal wrote that the album was "giving Hollywood Records a needed shot in the arm" after a decline in CD sales during the previous two years had forced the label to reduce costs and alter its operation.
-Hilliard Lyons analyst Jeffrey Thomison cited Metamorphosis as a reflection of Disney's ability to develop "great synergy between their cable, film and music segments" Duff's transition from Disney star to successful singer became a formula that Hollywood Records tried to implement with future acts such as Miley Cyrus, Selena Gomez, Demi Lovato, and Bridgit Mendler among others.
-Artists such as Miley Cyrus, Selena Gomez, Demi Lovato, and Keke Palmer have all cited Duff as influences on their careers.
+Hilliard Lyons analyst Jeffrey Thomison said Metamorphosis was a reflection of Disney's ability to develop "great synergy between their cable, film and music segments" Duff's transition from Disney star to successful singer became a formula that Hollywood Records tried to implement with future acts such as Miley Cyrus, Selena Gomez, and Bridgit Mendler among others.
+Artists such as Cyrus, Gomez, and Keke Palmer have all cited Duff as influences on their careers.

 Her song "Come Clean" (2003) was used as the theme song to the MTV reality series Laguna Beach, which is in turn credited with helping promote the song in the United States.
 Her song "Sweet Sixteen" (2003) was used as the theme for the MTV reality series of the same name.
 Multiple dates on her Most Wanted Tour to promote Hilary Duff (2004) sold out in minutes.
-She sold over fifteen million albums by 2014.
+She had sold over fifteen million albums by 2014.